DenIngenieur/SOLID/OCP/README.md

 1. Software entities should be open for extension, but closed for modification.
 2. The design and writing of the code should be done in a way that new functionality should be added with minimum changes in the existing code.
 3. The design should be done in a way to allow the adding of new functionality as new classes, keeping as much as possible existing code unchanged.

+# How **not** to do it
+See OCP1 and OCP2 folders for source code.

+# How to do it
+See OCPsolution folder for source code.